intersystems-community/irisdemo-demo-opcua/README.md

 This repository holds an example application in which IRIS uses OPC UA to access data and subsequently store that data in tables/globals.
+A simple method by which small amounts of data can be written to an OPC UA server using ObjectScript is also implemented.

 ## OPC UA Basics